 - Hold the Shift key to restrict the symmetrigon rotation to user specified increments (45 degrees by default).

-- Press the Plus key to increase the symmetrigon sides while dragging.
+- Press the Up arrow key to increase the symmetrigon sides while dragging.

-- Press the Minus key to decrease the symmetrigon sides while dragging.
+- Press the Down arrow key to decrease the symmetrigon sides while dragging.

 - Release the mouse to create a symmetrigon with the selected radius and rotation.